-In our last interview batch, we gave an opportunity to our GWP people.
+In our last interview, we gave an opportunity to our GWP colleagues.
 We interviewed the GWP CEE secretariat specialists, as well as our CWP partners.
-Again, we put all the answers together to produce the final article.
+Again, we put all the answers together to produce the final results.

 It was interesting to see how different groups perceive the actions of GWP throughout history of it's existence.
 But this is not the end.
 The GWP CEE secretariat plans to learn from these interviews and adjust its strategy in order to better reflect the needs of the region and the needs of water and climate.